JamesECreamer/AndroidApp/README.md

 	- Fliers can be downloaded or saved for later viewing, or by default will be deleted after the event is over

-5) Location Based Alarm Clock
+5) Location Based Alarm Clock (favorite choice - James)
 	- Useful for train/bus rides where location is important
 	- Can let user sleep